2025-ilaria/project-/sparql-queries.md

 ```

-**📊 Results**
+**📊 Results**:

 foto

-While the first and the second links refer to “Archivio” and “Biblioteca”, the third link is the correct one for the Teatro Massimo and we identified it as the <a href="https://it.wikipedia.org/wiki/Internationalized_Resource_Identifier">IRI</a>.
+While the first and the second links refer to “Archivio” and “Biblioteca”, the third link is the correct one for the Teatro Massimo and we identified it as the IRI.

 <a href="http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo"><strong>📍IRI of Teatro Massimo</strong></a>
 We noticed that only very limited information about this theatre was provided.
 This observation became the starting point of our investigation.